beeware/xbuild/README.md

     (x-venv) $ XBUILD_ENV=off python -c "import sys; print(sys.platform)"
     darwin

 If you have an active cross-platform virtual environment, you can run `xbuild` without providing the `--sysconfig` variable.
 The configuration of your existing cross virtual environment will copied into the isolated environment for the build.
+Alternatively, you can also use the `--no-isolation` flag to disable the creation of a isolated cross-platform build environment.
+This will use your existing cross-platform environment as the build environment.

 ## How this works